jbantony/ObjectDetectionApp/ReadMe.md

-## Object Detection App based on Flask
+## Object Detection App based on Flask in Docker

-This a simple Object Detection App working on browser using Flask and YOLOv3
+This a simple Object Detection App working on browser using Flask and YOLOv3.
+The user can select any image and the app will visualise an image with results together with a list of detected objects and a counter showing the total number of deteted objects.

+The object detection based on YOLOv3

 - #### Model Used
  YOLOv3 320x320 from Darknet